remigerme/remigerme.xyz/README.md

 ## YOURLS

 [url.remigerme.xyz](https://url.remigerme.xyz) errors with 403 which is the intended behaviour.
 Check out `/admin` to manually install it the first time or manage short links.

+## Homepage

+Thanks to [Vereis](https://github.com/Vereis) for the CSS theme.
+As of July 2025, the [original repo](https://github.com/Vereis/generic.css) is no longer available.

 ## Frequent problems